“Just install the product for the new MDM and have it delete the old one… how hard can it be?”

 - Software Dependencies – What are the priorities or dependencies of the install sequence for your current applications?

 - Owners – Who owns individual applications?
-Who is responsible for regression testing changes before they go to the entity responsible for supporting network?
+Who is responsible for regression testing changes before they go to the entity responsible for supporting the network?
 How do you engage the help desk team?

-- Deployment Freezes – Know when you are and are-not able to make deployment to production systems.
+- Deployment Freezes – Know when you are and are not able to make deployment to production systems.
 For example, retailers typically have freezes around the holidays.